PedroPF1234/Pentis-Lanterna-Game-LDTS-22-23/docs/README.md

 - **Difficulty Increase** - When a player rises in level, so will the difficulty of the game, meaning the shapes takes less time to fall, leaving the player with less time to think.
 - **Shape-Shifting** - The player has the chance to switch the shape they're controlling once every round.
+- **HighScore Mechanic** - A tab in the Main Menu where you can see the highest scorer.
+- **File To Save HighScore** - A file that saves the current highscores.

 ### PLANNED FEATURES

-- **HighScore Mechanic** - A tab in the Main Menu where you can see the highest scorer
-- **File To Save HighScore** - A file that saves the current highscores.

 ### DESIGN